Daniel-KM/Omeka-S-module-BlockPlus/README.md

 pages and improves some of the existing ones: image gallery, D3 graph, mirror page, search form, assets, item set showcase, exhibits, etc.

+Furthermore, each block can use multiple templates, so it's possible to theme a block differently in different pages.

 Installation
 ------------